Jat Sidhu (Muslim traditions) in India

 Prayer Points

-Pray that Jat people will have a spiritual hunger that will drive them to seek and find Jesus Christ.
+Pray that Sidhu Jat people will have a spiritual hunger that will drive them to seek and find Jesus Christ.

-Ask the Lord of the harvest to send out laborers filled with the power and the fruit of the Holy Spirit to serve the Jats.
+Ask the Lord of the harvest to send out laborers filled with the power and the fruit of the Holy Spirit to serve the Sidhu Jats.

 Scripture Prayers for the Jat Sidhu (Muslim traditions) in India.